Telematics guides | Which Dash Cam Should I Buy?

 If you spot these habits and deal with them, you can keep your drivers safer and avoid the cost and hassle of vehicle repairs and insurance claims.

-What types of hard wired dash cam are available?
+Types of hard wired dash cams

 Forward-facing hard wired dash cams